Nightsh0t/tsumori/README.md

 - [Angular](https://github.com/angular/angular-cli) version 8.3.22.
 - [ng-bootstrap](https://ng-bootstrap.github.io/) using [Bootstrap 4](https://getbootstrap.com/)

+## CSS
+- **theme.scss** is used for main styling components of our Bootstrap Framework.
+- For other/misc styles, their styling sheets can be found in their components folder.
+We follow this to maintain a good sense of organization.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.